avaines/avaines.github.io/content/posts/2026-03-24-the-comforting-lie-of-sha-pinning/index.md

 A typosquatting attack slipped malicious code into what looked like a legitimate dependency path.
 The post-mortems are worth reading, and they all converge on a single recommendation: *pin your dependencies*.
 In the GitHub Actions world, that usually translates to *use commit SHAs, not tags*.

-There’s a widely held belief that pinning a GitHub Action to a commit SHA gives you immutability, its what Microsoft/GitHub are recommending, and its what Aqua are recommending.
+There’s a widely held belief that pinning a GitHub Action to a commit SHA gives solved the immutability problem with tags, its what Microsoft/GitHub are recommending, and its what Aqua are recommending.
 After all, a SHA is content-addressed.
 It cannot be moved.
 It cannot be re-tagged.
 It is, in theory, the most stable reference you can use.
 The problem with that line of thinking is that the *resolution of that SHA is not scoped the way most people assume*.
 Specifically, GitHub Actions **does not** meaningfully validate that the commit SHA you reference belongs to the repository you think it does.

 ## Wait, what?
 No, thats not right...